casdoor/casdoor-website/docs/how-to-connect/cas.md

 :::note

-Actually we have already have this demo app run on <https://cas-java-app.casdoor.com>.
+Actually, we have already have this demo app run on <https://cas-java-app.casdoor.com>.
 You can visit here to experience using Casdoor via CAS.

 :::